-You’re Valentine is gonna thank Cupid when these Valentine Cake Popsicles are delivered!
-Learn how to make Cakesicles for the ones you love.
+Your Valentine is going to thank Cupid when these Valentine Cake Popsicles are delivered!
+Learn how to make these cakesicles for the ones you love.

 Valentine Cake Popsicles

 Let’s assume that you are familiar with cake pops – ya know, cake and frosting mixed together to form a dough and then shaped and coated in chocolate and decorated with sprinkles.
 These Valentine’s Day popsicles are still made with cake, only the dough is pressed into a small popsicle mold.
 Once I got the mold ordered from Amazon, I got to work creating.

 To make these Valentine Cake Popsicles, I decided to do a cast method of coating the cake.
 Simply melt your white candy melts and then coat the inside of the mold with candy.
 Leave it to harden.
 Once the candy shell is hard, press in a tablespoon of cake pop dough.